Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_stack_smashing/index.md

 ## Challenge 1

 The challenge simply takes an input, prints an outout, and exits.
+You can download the challenge binary [here](binary/challenge_1)

 ```
 > ./challenge